-- (1) The Contractor Requirements Document (CRD), Attachment 1, sets forth requirements that are to be applied to contractors with responsibility for worker safety and health, security, cyber security, or emergency management at DOE sites or facilities. - (2) Except for the exclusions in paragraph 3c, the CRD sets forth requirements of this Order that will apply to contractors whose contracts include the CRD.
-The CRD applies to all DOE contracts when incorporated consistent with the clause entitled, "Laws, regulations, and DOE directives," 48 CFR 970.5204-2. - (3) The office identified in the Responsibilities paragraph is responsible for notifying the contracting officer which contracts are affected by the requirements described in this Order.
+(1) The Contractor Requirements Document (CRD), Attachment 2, sets forth requirements that are to be applied to contractors with responsibility for worker safety and health at DOE sites or facilities.

+- (2) Except for the exclusions in paragraph 3c, the CRD sets forth requirements of this Order that will apply to contractors whose contracts include the CRD.
+The CRD applies to all DOE contracts consistent with the clause entitled, "Laws, regulations, and DOE directives," 48CFR970.5204-2. - (3) The office identified in the Responsibilities paragraph is responsible for notifying the contracting officer which contracts are affected by the requirements described in this Order.
 Once notified, the contracting officer is responsible for incorporating the CRD into each affected contract via the Laws, regulations, and DOE directives clause (48 CFR 970.5204-2) of the contract. - (4) Regardless of the performer of the work, the contractor is responsible for compliance with the requirements of the CRD that are incorporated in its contract.
-An affected contractor is responsible for flowing down the requirements of the CRD to subcontractors at any tier to the extent necessary to ensure the contractors compliance with the requirements and the safe performance of work.
+An affected contractor is responsible for flowing down the requirements of the CRD to subcontractors at any tier to the extent necessary to ensure the contractors compliance with the requirements and the safe performance of work. - (5) The pertinent requirements of this CRD shall also be made applicable to other DOE contracts that contain the clauses 48 CFR 952.204-2, "Security"; 48 CFR 952.204-70, "Classification/Declassification"; and/or 48 CFR 952.223-71, "Integration of Environment, Safety and Health into Work Planning and Execution.
+See paragraph 5f below.